 For a co-op, the maintenance charge is set by the board of directors based on the number of shares you own.
 A cooperative is a corporation, with a set number of shares, with each unit allocated a certain amount.
 Similar to a condo, the charge is based on the size of the unit and other factors such as location.
 Aside from operating costs, the maintenance fee also includes property taxes.

 What you get for paying common charges and maintenance

-It is important to understand what the fee covers since the services covered varies wildly.
+It is essential to understand what the fee covers since the services covered varies wildly.
 Both maintenance and common charges include the building’s real estate taxes, mortgage, insurance, and any operating costs for the building.
-Operating costs may include upkeep of for common areas such as the lobby, trash pick-up, snow removal, and salaries for the cleaning crew.
+Operating expenses may consist of upkeep of for common areas such as the lobby, trash pick-up, snow removal, and salaries for the cleaning crew.
 Utilities may also be included.

 Remember, for a condo, you own the airspace between the walls, and are responsible for the unit’s upkeep.
 If the plumbing needs to be repaired, be prepared to pay for this out of your pocket.
 However, in a co-op, you own individual shares, not the unit.
 Therefore, maintenance fees include the cost of potential repairs such as plumbing and electrical.